TristanOther/Bot-Star/README.md

 #### Activity Tracker
 - Increase resolution of device activity tracking (e.g., change the chunks from 15 mins to 5 mins, drawing will autoadjust).
     - Ensure any time a device is active within a timestamp that it is marked for that device.
-- Make timestamps more consistent.
-Floor the bottom timestamp to the nearest chunk (i.e., 3:00-3:14 would become 3:00, 3:15-3:29 would become 3:15, etc.), or possibly round to the nearest chunk depending on if that causes anomalies.
 - Modify coloring to account for percent of time range that an activity takes up (might fix).
 - Add custom time range to history command.
 - Add user setting for what style of chart the user wants data as, a bar displaying activity over time or a pie chart showing percentages of time (low priority).
 - Add user setting for activity history privacy.
 Currently on/off is the setting, but change it to off/private/public.
 Off = no data saved or viewable, private = only you can check your own history and the response is ephemeral, public = anyone can check your history.